 What’s it like to drive?

-They say you should never meet your heroes.
-So, despite having spent many hours racing a virtual AE86 in Gran Turismo, we were prepared to be disappointed by the real thing.
+Despite having spent many hours racing a virtual AE86 in Gran Turismo, I was prepared to be disappointed by the real thing.
 Fortunately, this is one eighties throwback that lives up to the hype.

-Let’s start with the twin-overhead-cam engine, which offers electric throttle response and revs all the way to a heady 7,700rpm.
-It sounds fantastic, too, the noise hardening to a visceral snarl as the tacho needle passes 4,500rpm.
-It’s not fast by modern standards, but there’s ample performance – if you’re prepared to work for it.
+Let’s start with the twin-overhead-cam engine, which offers electric throttle response and revs all the way to 7,700rpm.
+It sounds fantastic, too, the noise hardening to a visceral snarl as the needle passes 4,500rpm.
+The Toyota isn’t fast by modern standards, but there’s ample performance here – if you’re prepared to work for it.

 Reliability and running costs

 Well, it’s a Toyota, so reliability comes as standard.
-That said, even the youngest AE86 is approaching 30 years old, so careful maintenance is crucial.
+That said, even the youngest AE86 is now 33 years old, so careful maintenance is crucial.
 A strong enthusiast following – including a very active AE86 Facebook group – should help with sourcing parts.

 Toyota quotes fuel economy of 31.7mpg on the urban cycle, 45.6mpg at a constant 56mph and 34.9mpg at 75mph.
-However, don’t expect to get anywhere near those figures if you drive the car hard.
+Don’t expect to get anywhere near those figures if you drive the car hard, though.